 Working together, individually and in small groups, they will explore local events and stories, past and present.
 They will develop skills of presentation and analysis.
 Discussion, research, screenings and visits will all play a part in the development of critical, transferable thinking skills.

-The module will be assessed by two portfolios of short news articles and of slightly longer features, created on the students’ own blogs with multimedia content, a timed in-class news writing exercise and contributions to class via an online journal which is moderated by tutors at the end of the year.
+The module will be assessed by two portfolios of short news articles and of slightly longer features, created on the student’s own blogs with multimedia content and photographs, a timed in-class news writing exercise and contributions to class via an online journal which is moderated by tutors at the end of the year.

 This module will equip students on all journalism-related courses with the essential transferable skills of good writing, ensuring a solid grounding in the essential building blocks of grammar, style and rhetoric.